Chambers Director+44 (0) 207 5831770 [email protected] Email Julia

 Every applicant for pupillage at Blackstone Chambers must complete an assessed mini-pupillage.
 Our preference is for mini-pupils to come to Chambers sometime in the months up to mid-April of the year they begin their Bar Professional Course (BPC).

 Blackstone Chambers will be a member of the Pupillage Gateway for applications for pupillage commencing in September 2023.
 All applications for pupillage must be made through the Gateway.
 However, in selecting candidates for pupillage we rely heavily on assessed mini-pupillages to provide Chambers with a deeper understanding of a candidate’s abilities and aptitude for a career at the Bar.
-Only those applicants who have completed an assessed mini-pupillage in Chambers will be considered for pupillage.
+Since our mini pupillages are assessed and form part of the overall pupillage applications process, we are only able to offer mini pupillages to candidates who are making or plan to make applications for pupillage at Blackstone Chambers commencing in September 2023.

 In order to facilitate mini-pupillages for as large a pool of candidates as possible we encourage potential applicants to apply to us as early as possible in the legal year in which they intend to apply for pupillage.
 This year applications for mini-pupillage may be made to Chambers via our website from 1 October 2021.
 The mini-pupillage applications window will close on 31 December 2021, shortly before the Pupillage Gateway opens for pupillage applications.
 After this point, any Gateway applicant for pupillage who has not already applied directly for mini-pupillage will be treated as an applicant for both mini-pupillage and pupillage.